Derek Milman

-Derek Milman (born March 21, 1979) is an American actor and novelist.
+Derek Andrew Milman (born March 21, 1979) is an American actor and novelist.

 Early life

 Milman was born in New York City, and raised in Westchester County, NY.
 He wrote an underground humor magazine called Wasting Time in his youth, and sold it to local stores, prompting a profile in The New York Times.
 Milman attended Northwestern University, then received his Master of Fine Arts in acting at the Yale School of Drama.
 Milman began his career as a playwright; his first play, "A Visionary Drowns", which he had written while a student at Northwestern, premiered in New York, Off-Broadway, when he was 22.

 Acting

 Milman has numerous stage credits, including originating the role of Bill Wade in the 1999 New York premiere of Never Swim Alone, by Daniel MacIvor, and the role of Reed Williams in Cats Talk Back, which was a success at the New York City Fringe Festival, in 2002.
 Milman has also worked at the SoHo Repertory Theater, Yale Repertory Theater, and twice with playwright Israel Horovitz at the Gloucester Stage Company.
 In 2003 Milman gained wide exposure as "The New Guy" in the popular Wendy's Television commercial.

 Milman's television credits include roles on The Sopranos, Law & Order: Criminal Intent, and the short-lived Love Monkey.
 In 2007, he appeared in the HBO miniseries, John Adams as the ill-fated Lieutenant William Barron.
 In the spring of 2009, Milman was cast in the pilot episode of The Wonderful Maladys for HBO, starring Sarah Michelle Gellar.
 Milman went on to appear in The Wolf of Wall Street, and on television in Orange is the New Black.
 Milman played Barry Klein in the 2018 season of HULU's The Path.